En Español: Restricciones de Quema de Madera en Invierno

 Check air quality conditions and burn status every time before you burn.
 Red means “stop.”
 Green means “go” (okay to burn).

 If poor air quality is expected, Multnomah County will issue a burn restriction (red) day, which will take effect by noon the same day.
-Watch for messages on the Health Department website, social media channels (Twitter, Facebook) and local news media.
+Watch for messages on this page, social media channels (Twitter, Facebook) and local news media.

 Wood Is the Only Way to Heat My Home